CodyWuco/LogisimME/ReadMe.md

 # **VISION**
-## To create a user-friendly Logic Simulator app, where the user can create basic logic circuits
+## To create a user-friendly Logic Simulator app, where the user can create basic logic circuits and get immediate feedback.
-## and get immediate feedback.
-Easy to use and as simple as it could be yet professional at the
+## Easy to use and as simple as it could be yet professional at the same time.
-## same time.
 Perfect for beginners.

 # **MISSION**
 ## To help users understand how logic circuits work.
 A simple app for beginners.

-# **Team Members:**
+# **TEAM MEMBERS:**
       * Cody Wuco
       * Makenna Benson
       * Joshua Olson
       * Mehakdeep Singh

+##**NEW FEATURES:**
+###    * _Nested Circuit_
+             * LED base tree circuit (Circuit should save from the LED, and read down similarly to Eval() function.
+             * Save switches or Null inputs as input for new circuit, and LEDs as output
+             * Naming sace for easy lookup
+             * preset schematic (being able to design and save schematics to use in future designs).
+        * _Better Grid and Buttons_
+             * Grid needs to be unchanging when the phone’s orientation changes and should be larger than the screen (at least squared off)
+             * We need buttons on a U.I. layer, so we can still press buttons when the grid view is moved around.
+                  * Currently buttons are hard coded on the grid, and you are unable to see or press them if you move the grid view around.
+        * _Toggle move grid view_
+             * Currently the grid registers touches on the screen as trying to touch a grid cell.
+             * We need to create a way to touch the screen to drag the grid view around.
+                  * This can be done with arrow buttons on the U.I. layer or a toggle button for drag and drop grid view modes.
+        * _User feedback for screen touches_
+             * beeps/vibrations (different type/sounds)
+                  * pressing a button
+                  * Overlapping objects
+                  * Outputs
+        * _Better Wire:_
+              * Glowing wires that display what signal a gate is outputting
+              * Fix wire draw to be more user friendly
+              * Delete wire when source is deleted
+              * Maybe wiring revamp

-## Design
+## **DESIGN**
 ### Grid
 * Will hold icons.
 * grid will start out populated with empty grid cells and be populated by the user by using the Hud controls.